Terrence Michael Walsh: Early life

 Growing up in the Sydney suburb of Marrickville, and coming from a family with a background in entertainment – including his grandmother, Elsie Brown, who was a vaudevillian style banjo player/entertainer, and his father, who was also a singer and dancer – it was natural that Walsh would follow in their footsteps.

 His mother Betty, affectionately known as "Vicki" would take him to many talent quests encouraging him to be as good as he could and his singing was improving all the time.
 By the age of 14, Walsh had sent away for his first "mail order" guitar from the Melody School of Music.
 Enlisting the services of guitar teacher Lynton Bridge of Campsie and with lots of hard work he was soon playing like a pro.

 The 70s

 During the early 1970s, Walsh sang and performed in many Sydney bands including Eddy Halley & the Starliters featuring Tony Haley.
 On Walsh's suggestion, they changed their name to Eddy Holly and Sirikit.
 They were a 50s revival band doing recreations of 50s artists such as Elvis Presley, Buddy Holly and Eddie Cochran, who were some of Walsh's heroes.
 During his time with Eddy Holly and Sirikit he was using the stage name Mike Walsh, to cash in on the TV host of the same name.
 In 1975 he formed the Strays who would slowly morph into Johnny Dole & the Scabs by 1977.

-With Punk rock quickly emerging from overseas the Strays realised they were in fact a Punk rock band.
-Needing a new name to go along with this new form of music Walsh took on the surname Dole (an Australian slang word for unemployment payments from the government) which was something any good Punk rocker should be on.
-Johnny is a very typical name from the 50s era, there were many Rockers using the name Johnny, one being Johnny O'Keefe another of his idols so Johnny Dole was born.